protocolguild/documentation/docs/02-membership.md

 - a colleague making updates on behalf of their team
 - members giving input to shape the addition/removal process

-### Self-curation
+### Self-Curation

 We use the term "self-curation" to describe how the membership curates its own beneficiary set.
 This is an important part of the funding mechanism, and what distinguishes it from others e.g. badgeholders in OP Retro, or Gitcoin's use of donors and quadratic weighting.
 Curatorial bodies external to the beneficiary set come with their own tradeoffs.
 Self-curation is suited for this context for a few reasons:

-1. local actors are the only ones with domain knowledge
+1. Local actors are the only ones with domain knowledge
     - Protocol Guild stakes its claim to legitimacy on the accuracy of its membership.
 This emerges from the perspectives and daily interactions of people that are already embedded: the core contributors themselves.
     - Any external curating council would be outside of core protocol stewardship.
 To approximate the local knowledge that core contributors naturally already have (e.g. who is doing what work, at what level of contribution, with what team), an external council would have to be embedded in the same work.

-2. fewer classes of actors are easier to reason about operationally
+2. Fewer classes of actors are easier to reason about operationally
-    - good mechanisms are simple. they should have the minimum sufficient operational surface area (or at least start there and layer in complexity). if something can be done with less, it should be
+    - Good mechanisms are simple.
+They should have the minimum sufficient operational surface area (or at least start there and layer in complexity).
+If something can be done with less, it should be.
-    - external councils shift the operational onus to participants with a different incentive-set than beneficiaries.
+    - External councils shift the operational onus to participants with a different incentive-set than beneficiaries.
 In the worst case, their goal is to maintain their position as curators - not to accurately curate the membership.
-    - Additional governance processes would need to be set up for the membership to nominate and remove council members - more time, overhead, and bandwidth taken from the actual work of core protocol stewardship
+    - Additional governance processes would need to be set up for the membership to nominate and remove council members - more time, overhead, and bandwidth taken from the actual work of core protocol stewardship.

-3. mechanisms close to the core protocol should be robust
+3. Mechanisms close to the core protocol should be robust
-    - the Ethereum core protocol is expected to operate in an adversarial environment.
-In the same way, protocol funding mechanisms should be held to similarly high institutional standards: resistant to failure
+    - The Ethereum core protocol is expected to operate in an adversarial environment.
+In the same way, protocol funding mechanisms should be held to similarly high institutional standards: resistant to failure.
-    - inviting (read: obligating) all members to participate in curation sidesteps any dependency on a narrow class of mechanism operators like an external curation council.
+    - Inviting (read: obligating) all members to participate in curation sidesteps any dependency on a narrow class of mechanism operators like an external curation council.

 4. Incentive compatibility